Hat Works: Power and equipment

 The main power shaft entered the mill on the first floor through the south wall of bay 15.
 There was a bevel gear and a vertical shaft passed through the floors to each storey.
 Here it was transmitted by a main shaft across the mill.
 The three longitudinal line-shaft runs took power from the main shaft. (six on the first three floors), they were slung by hangers on the jack-beams.
 Later this system was modified with the main shafts on the three upper floors being driven by belts.
 All of this was later removed and additional features obscure the original locations.

 Although no record exist of the type of spinning machinery actually used, the width of the mill suggests it was built to accommodate self-acting spinning mules which had been patented in 1825.
 Marsden described himself as a spinner and muslin manufacturer.
 A manufacturer, then would mean he managed the weaving: if indeed he used the factory system, the weaving would have been done in other mills.
 John and George Walthew who took over in 1870, operated the mill for spinning and doubling used throstles.

 Other buildings

 Butting onto the two-storey engine house was another 61/2-storey cotton mill built later but before 1842.
 This was at one stage called Daw Bank Mill: it has been demolished.

 Ward Brothers

 Ward Brothers moved into Wellington Mill in 1895 and stayed until the 1930s.
 Sarah Ward had opened a hat warehouse in 1848.
 They were specialists in hat finishing and trimming.
 They bought in the wool bodies from Denton and Stockport so needed no wet-end sheds.
-Little needed to be done to the cotton mill, though they did build a central staircase and a new eastern facade.
+Little needed to be done to the cotton mill, though they did build a central staircase and a new eastern façade.
 Wards made stiff felts, soft felts, men's straws, boys straw's, tweed caps, workmen's hats and children's cloth, velvets, and plush hats.